 Ireland are predicted to win by a landslide and retain the Prestbury Cup trophy.
 They have favourites across all the big championship races, whilst they are alwats shrewd in the handicaps.

-All of the 28 races at Cheltenham are considered as important as the next in the Presbury Cup, so winning the Champion Hurdle or Queen Mother Chase still only gets one point, the same as the less-prestigious handicap races.
+All of the 28 races at Cheltenham are considered as important as the next in the Prestbury Cup, so winning the Champion Hurdle or Queen Mother Chase still only gets one point, the same as the less-prestigious handicap races.

 At British Racecourses, we believe the Irish challengers have strong chances in all of the races; Ireland to win the Prestbury Cup is a betting certainty.